Last Updated On

 One well-known example of extinction is Ivan Pavlov’s experiment.
 In 1903, Pavlov began ringing a bell before feeding his dogs, causing them to associate the sound with food.
 However, once Pavlov stopped feeding them afterward, the dogs no longer salivated in response.
 Or, to put it another way, their anticipatory response to the bell went “extinct.”

-But the wonders of extinction don’t stop with dogs—a few decades ago, a doctor named David Sinclair came up with the idea of using extinction to cure alcohol use disorder (AUD), too.
-According to Sinclair, medications for alcohol cravings (like naltrexone) gradually blunt the pleasurable effects of drinking, discouraging problem drinkers from falling back into the bottle.
-In order to maximize the long-term effects of naltrexone, Sinclair recommended popping a pill one hour before drinking.
-After garnering popularity, this concept came to be known as the Sinclair Method, or “pharmacological extinction.”
+The wonders of extinction don’t stop with dogs—a few decades ago, a doctor named John David Sinclair came up with the idea of using extinction to cure alcohol use disorder (AUD), too.
+Sinclair found that medications for alcohol cravings (like naltrexone) can blunt the pleasurable effects of drinking, gradually training people not to expect any reward from consuming alcohol.
+He termed this reaction “pharmacological extinction,” and it became the basis of the Sinclair Method (TSM).

-Although “pharmacological extinction” is the go-to term for the mechanism of naltrexone, the Ria Health team contends that extinction is just one piece of the puzzle.
-According to Dr. John Mendelson, Ria’s chief medical officer, naltrexone works both by reducing the pleasurability of drinking and rendering the adverse effects—like sickness and hangovers—more noticeable.
-As the thinking goes, naltrexone balances the positive and negative reinforcements for drinking, rather than simply removing the positive.
+Of course, extinction is just one piece of the puzzle.
+According to Dr. John Mendelson, Ria Health’s chief medical officer, naltrexone works both by reducing the pleasurability of drinking and rendering the adverse effects—like sickness and hangovers—more noticeable.
+This means that naltrexone doesn’t just remove positive reinforcement for drinking—it increases negative reinforcement as well.

-Dr. Mendelson also notes that, in most experiments, behavioral extinction only works after a new reward for a certain behavior is substituted for the old reward.
-For this reason, “pharmacological extinction” could be better described as “behavioral change,” at least in the case of naltrexone.
+As Dr. Mendelson notes, in most experiments behavioral extinction only works after a new reward for a certain behavior is substituted for the old reward.
+So in some sense, what TSM does could best be described as “behavioral change.”
+By causing extinction, the Sinclair Method also lets people learn a different relationship to alcohol.

 Sinclair Method Considerations